Lylrg/computer-vision/README.md

 ### Data Augmentation

-To enhance the robustness of the model and prevent overfitting, we performed data augmentation using the `ImageDataGenerator` from Keras with the following parameters:
+To enhance the robustness of the model and prevent overfitting, we performed data augmentation.

 ### Validation Results